icon for mcp server

 Testing

-The project uses Vitest for comprehensive unit and integration testing:
+The project uses Vitest for comprehensive unit testing:

 • Run all tests: pnpm test